TID-Lab/Aggie-FuCo/README.md

 Again, see below for automated installation.

-1. **node.js** (v12.16 LTS)
+1. **node.js** (v18.20 LTS)
    1. Use [Node Version Manager](https://github.com/nvm-sh/nvm).
       - Node Version Manager (nvm) allows multiple versions of node.js to be used on your system and manages the versions within each project.
       - After installing nvm:
         1. Navigate to the aggie project directory: `cd aggie`.
         1. Run `nvm install` to install the version specified in `.nvmrc`.
 1. **Mongo DB** (requires >= 4.2.0)
    1. Follow the [installation instructions](https://docs.mongodb.com/v4.2/installation/#mongodb-community-edition-installation-tutorials) for your operating system.
    1. Make sure MongoDB is running:
       1. On Linux run `sudo systemtl status mongod` to see whether the `mongod` daemon started MongoDB successfully.
 If there are any errors, you can check out the logs in `/var/log/mongodb` to see them.
    1. Note: You do not need to create a user or database for aggie in Mongo DB.
 These will be generated during the installation process below.
 1. (optional) **SMTP email server**
    1. Required in production for adding new users.
 1. (optional) **JRE**
    - Java is only required for running end-to-end tests with protractor.
 Installing Java can be safely skipped if these tests are not needed.
    - Install the Java SE Runtime Environment (JRE) from [Oracle](https://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html) or your package manager
 1. (optional) **Python** (requires >= 2.7)
    - Python 2.7 is required to use the hate speech classifier (presently only available for Burmese language).
    - Python 2.7 is required because one of the dependencies ([Burmese Language Tools](https://github.com/MyanmarOnlineAdvertising/myanmar_language_tools)) for segmenting Burmese text is written in Python 2.7.

 ### Installation notes

 Again, see below for automated installation.

 1. Clone the [aggie repo](https://github.com/TID-Lab/aggie).
+   - you can use github-desktop, or clone using git.
    - In your terminal, navigate to your main projects folder (e.g. Documents).
    - Use this command: `git clone https://github.com/TID-Lab/aggie.git`.
    - `cd aggie`
 1. Copy `config/secrets.json.example` to `config/secrets.json`.
    - Set `adminPassword` to the default password your want to use for the `admin` user during installation.
    - For production, set `log_user_activity` flag to `true`.
 For testing, set it as `false` (default value).
    - If using hate speech indication icons, set hateSpeechThreshold at the threshold the icon appears (.0 - 1) and set enable to true.
 1. (optional, rarely needed) To make https work, you need to copy your SSL certificate information to the `config` folder (two files named `key.pem` and `cert.pem`).
    - If you do not have the certificate you can create a new self-signed certificate with the following command:
      `openssl req -x509 -newkey rsa:2048 -keyout key.pem -out cert.pem -days 365`
    - This will allow you to start the server but it will generate unsafe warnings in the browser.
 You will need a real trusted certificate for production use.
    - Adding the `-nodes` flag will generate an unencrypted private key, allowing you to run tests without passphrase prompt
 1. Hate speech detection is available for Burmese language.
 Set up steps are listed in Semi-automated installation script.
 In config/secrets.json, set the detectHateSpeech parameter to true.
 The API will run on http://localhost:5000.
 User will never directly interact with this API.
 1. Run `npm install` from the project directory.
-    - This installs all dependencies and concatenates the angular application.
+   - This installs all dependencies.

-1. (optional) Run `npm install -g gulp mocha karma-cli protractor migrate`.
-    - This installs some tools globally which can then be run from the command line for testing.
-    - You will most likely need Google Chrome installed on your computer for the protractor tests to run.
-    - This is optional, as `npx` provides easy access to the local copies of these that are installed by `npm install`
+### Development

-1. To start server in production mode, run `npm start`.
-Use `npm run dev` for development.
+1. Use `npm run dev:all` for development.
    - In your terminal, a user and password were generated.
 You will use these credentials to log into the application.
 Example: `"admin" user created with password "password"`.
+   - you can run frontend and backend in separate shells with `npm run dev:frontend` and `npm run dev:backend`
-1. Navigate to `https://localhost:3000` in your browser.
+1. Navigate to `https://localhost:8000` in your browser.
    - This will show you the running site.
 Login with the user name and password from your terminal mentioned above.

-    - If you did not set up the SSL certificate, use `http://localhost:3000` instead
+### Production

+1. build react app with `npm run build`
+1. run `npm start`
+   - remember to have your `ENVIRONMENT=production` in the `.env` file.

 ### Semi-automated installation script